-- Concerted efforts among all segments of society are needed to support healthy lifestyle choices that align with the Dietary Guidelines. - Collaborative efforts can have a meaningful impact on the health of current and future generations. - Look to your healthcare provider for additional information and support in with chronic disease prevention.
+- Concerted efforts among all segments of society are needed to support healthy lifestyle choices that align with the Dietary Guidelines. - Professionals have an important role in leading diseaseprevention efforts. - Collaborative efforts can have a meaningful impact on the health of current and future generations.